Key Takeaways

 How the Gut Microbiome Affects the Brain

-The digestive system also contains the enteric nervous system, sometimes called the body’s “second brain.”
-This network of nerves controls digestion and communicates with the central nervous system.
+The digestive tract also contains the enteric nervous system, a large nerve network that helps control digestion and communicates with the central nervous system.

 Gut Bacteria and Cognitive Function